Craig Nicholls: Personal life

-In an August 2014 interview with the DIY publication, Nicholls explained that he manages his condition by rarely socialising, stating, "I'm just following my instincts so... that's alright."
-During the same interview, he also revealed that he shuns 21st-century technology, such as smartphones and computers, as he prefers to minimise his responsibilities to live "like a kid".
+In an August 2014 interview with the DIY publication, Nicholls explained that he manages his condition by rarely socialising, stating: "I'm just following my instincts so... that's alright."
+During the same interview, he also revealed that he shuns 21st-century technology, such as smartphones and computers, as he prefers to minimise his responsibilities and live "like a kid".
 Nicholls maintained that music has "really been the thing that saved me".